 - King Mackerel

-Other types of fish and shellfish may be eaten in the amounts recommended by FDA and EPA:
+Other types of fish and shellfish may be eaten in the amounts recommended by the FDA and EPA:

 Fish sticks and "fast-food" sandwiches are commonly made from fish that are low in mercury.
 Because tuna steak generally contains higher levels of mercury than canned light tuna, when choosing your two meals of fish and shellfish, you may eat up to 6 ounces (one average meal) of tuna steak per week.